markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-System-Recovery.md

 Both functions will also reboot the Yun (after releasing the button).
 Restoring the system image to factory defaults also resets any Wifi configuration you've done.

-If you've previously tinkered around with the Yun, we suggest resetting it before following this tutorial, since it decreases chances of software/configuration conflicts.
+If you've previously tinkered around with the Yun, we suggest resetting it before following any of our tutorials, since it decreases chances of software/configuration conflicts.